5 Last Minute Things to Remember for Small Business Saturday

-Whether you’ve been planning for months or are throwing together an idea at the last minute, here are four things to keep in mind in order to have a successful Small Business Saturday:
+Whether you’ve been planning for months or are throwing together an idea at the last minute, here are five things to keep in mind in order to have a successful Small Business Saturday:

 Don’t give away the farm

 Although some may view Small Business Saturday as the mom and pop shop equivalent of Black Friday, you shouldn’t feel like you need to offer the same sort of loss-leader deals that the big box stores can.
 Saturday may be a good opportunity for your business, but it’s not worth losing money over!

 Put some careful consideration into what types of discounts you’re going to offer and, more importantly, the limits they will have.
 For example, you might only offer the biggest discounts to the first 100 customers, while still offering a more modest deal to subsequent patrons.
 Whatever you do, don’t give away the farm.

 Another way to offer good value without giving up too much is to create gift bundles.
 There are several benefits to this approach, including the ability to move more merchandise while offering an attractive deal to customers.
 Plus, you’ll help take some of the guesswork out of the equation for shoppers by putting together these curated packages!